Richard Dragon: Post-Crisis on Infinite Earths

 In 2004, the title was revived and the character revamped by Chuck Dixon and Scott McDaniel, only to be canceled after twelve issues.
 In this short series, Richard Dragon is a bullied school kid who enrolls in a karate dojo to better himself.
 The dojo's instructor was a "mail-order" black belt, who is later defeated by the Bronze Tiger.
 The Bronze Tiger then agrees to train young Dragon.
 He eventually meets and falls in love with Lady Shiva.
 Although he wins the martial arts tournament she is watching, she chides him for not being able to live up to the powerful name of "Dragon".
 Shiva becomes Dragon's lover and instructor, and the series touches on their now strained relationship.

 The series begins with the Tiger locating Dragon, who is seeking death by fighting in death matches.
 He agrees to help Dragon resolve his problems with Shiva if he agrees to stop killing.
-In tracking Shiva they are confronted by Nightwing and the new Green Arrow, Connor Hawke.
+In tracking Shiva they are confronted by Nightwing and Connor Hawke.
 Nightwing alludes to Dragon training him, as Dragon trained Bruce Wayne, who passed that training on to Nightwing.

 At the end of the series, Dragon and Shiva are pitted in combat.
 Dragon gains the upper hand in the fight, and as he begins to deliver his death blow, Shiva's devout followers rush to save her, knocking Dragon away.
 Unhappy at this disturbance, Shiva attacks and possibly kills her followers before returning to kill Dragon with her signature move, the Leopard Claw.
 Dragon is, however, resurrected by the demonic Neron who wants Dragon to kill Shiva.
 Dragon refuses and walks away from Neron, saying that both had held up their parts of the agreement.

 Richard Dragon appears starting in Week 26 of the comic book 52, in the mystic city of Nanda Parbat, where he starts to train former Gotham Detective Renee Montoya.
 His appearance matches that of the Richard Dragon seen before the Dixon reboot (albeit with a full head of long hair, as when training Question and Oracle, rather than balding when training Huntress).
 In this story Dragon makes references to a conversation he had with The Question in the Question series, contradicting at least some of Chuck Dixon's Richard Dragon series.
 The 52 series is also where Richard's former student, Vic Sage, dies from cancer.

+New 52 onwards

 In 2011, The New 52 rebooted the DC universe.
 Richard Dragon was visited by Ricardo Diaz Jr. and trained him in martial arts.
 When Richard Dragon tried to teach him about peace, patience, and compassion, he was killed by Ricardo who saw weakness in him.
 To honor Richard, Ricardo adopted the "Richard Dragon" moniker for his own use.